Analysis: NHL playoffs open with upset-filled first round

 Because there’s so much parity in the league today thanks to the salary cap, strong drafts and even expansion to Vegas, the margins are slimmer than ever.

-Toronto’s Nazem Kadri getting suspended the rest of the first round for a cross-check to the head of Boston’s Jake DeBrusk was a tipping point in the Maple Leafs’ seven-game loss, as was a broken collarbone to Washington’s T.J.
-Oshie and the infamous major penalty called against Vegas’ Cody Eakin that the NHL apologized to the Golden Knights for.
+Toronto’s Nazem Kadri getting suspended the rest of the first round for a cross-check to the head of Boston’s Jake DeBrusk was a tipping point in the Maple Leafs’ seven-game loss.
+So was a broken collarbone to Washington’s T.J.
+Oshie and the now-infamous major penalty called against Vegas’ Cody Eakin that prompted an apology by the NHL.

 It didn’t help that some of the game’s biggest stars dimmed in the first round.
 Tampa Bay’s Steven Stamkos and Nikita Kucherov combined for four points, Pittsburgh captain Sidney Crosby didn’t register his first point until Game 4, Calgary’s Johnny Gaudreau had just one assist and Nashville’s top line of Filip Forsberg, Ryan Johansen and Viktor Arvidsson put up just four points.